Updated on: 1/24/2019

 What If A Sinkhole Has Caused Injury?

 Many people mistakenly think that because a sinkhole is a natural occurrence there is no legal recourse if you sustain an injury.
 This line of thinking is flawed, as depending on the circumstances of the incident, you may be able to file a personal injury claim.

-A Washington State sinkhole attorney can help you determine whether someone else is at fault for the sinkhole that lead to your injuries.
+An experienced personal injury attorney can help you determine whether someone else is at fault for the sinkhole that lead to your injuries.
 If you can prove that had it not been for someone else’s actions that you would not of been at the sinkhole when it collapsed, a claim may be possible.